 Large-scale solutions for large-scale problems?

-One of the more problematic issues facing COP26 delegates in 2021 is how to adapt hydrogen into a practical energy source to power large-scale industrial sites.
+One of the more problematic issues facing COP delegates over the years is how to adapt hydrogen into a practical energy source to power large-scale industrial sites.
 The process of building a car engine that can utilise hydrogen is a relatively simple one, but using this element for factories, foundries, quarries, workshops and steel-manufacturing plants is obviously going to be a more complicated prospect.
 Already, however, the wheels are in motion; in late 2019, a green hydrogen plant opened in Austria, and it could serve as a template for the production of steel, cement and even chemicals.

 We’ve been hearing about the drive towards net zero in recent times, and while most of us tend to think of this in terms of the transportation sector, it’s likely to be an increasingly significant driver (no pun intended, honestly) in the construction industry.
 In homes and workplaces, we’re likely to see more and more utilisation of hydrogen to provide heating and hot water for the domestic and business consumer.
 The advantages are many, and they include the relative ease of retrofitting in existing properties.
 The days of having natural gas piped into your home could be numbered even at this early stage.
 With hydrogen going in instead and electricity being provided by wind and sunlight, it’s easy to see how much greener we can be.